pavedroad-io/blueprints/microservices/ga/datamgr/docs/cheatsheet.md

 ```

 The db kustomization.yaml defines a list of resources.
 These are the manifests
 it will process.
-Manifests will not be included, even if the are in the
+Manifests not listed under resources will not be included,
-directory, if they are not listed under resources.
+even if they are in the same directory.

-It then includes a configMapGenerater.
-This generator greates a confipmap
+It then includes a configMapGenerator.
+This generator creates a configmap
 using the name specfied by name:.
 And includes key/value pairs defined in
 the literals section.